cbws/cbws.github.io/projects/docs/managing-projects.md

 !!! warning
     Giving a principal the `setIAMPolicy` permission will also allow this principal to give themselves more permissions.

+=== "Panel"

+    Project policies can be managed via the CBWS portal by opening a project and clicking on *Policy* in the menu on the left.

 === "Golang"

     !!! tip